-Trailer Equipment and Accessories Personal Motoring Essentials 1.
-Water hose, 5/8 in. high pressure, tasteless, odorless, non-toxic, (2 25 ft. sections).
-1. Tow vehicle insurance to cover you and your family fully.
-1. Display the tow vehicle and trailer registration properly.
-2. 3.
-"Y" connection water hose.
-The sewer hose with clamp.
-2. Avoiding cash.
-Use Travelers Checks and credit cards.
-2. Carry drivers license.
-In Canada, you'll need a non-residence liability insurance 4.
-5. Drain cap with hose drain.
-Holding tank cleaner and deodorizer.
-3. 4.
-Confirmed reservations.
-Have sunglasses for everyone.
-3. card, birth certificate and/or passport.
-In Mexico, you must have special 6.
-7. 50 ft. electric cord, 12-3 wire, 30-ampere capacity.
-5. 6.
-Pack camera and film.
-Make a checklist of clothing for everyone, and toilet articles 4. auto insurance and a passport.
-Carry an extra set of the ignition and truck keys in a separate pocket, 8.
-25 ft. electric cord, 10-3, 30-ampere capacity.
-5. or in your wallet.
-Keep an operating flashlight with 9.
-10. Woodblocks for leveling.
-Wheel chocks.
-6. fresh batteries in the glove compartment.
-Pack the trunk so that you can reach 11.
-12. Hydraulic jacks.
-Cross type lug wrench. the tools and spare tire without completely unpacking.
-13. 14.
-Torque Wrench Quality tire gauge.
-7. Keep sharp or hard articles securely packed wherever they may be.
-15. Emergency road warning triangle.
-8. Do not packed things in the passenger seating area.
-You need the maximum space for comfort.
-9. 10.
-Wear easy wash, drip-dry traveling clothes.
-Do not make your vacation trips a mileage 11. marathon.
-Stop and relax frequently.
+- 1. Display the tow vehicle and trailer registration properly. - Carry drivers license.
+In Canada, you'll need a non-residence liability insurance card, birth certificate and/or passport. - In Mexico, you must have special auto insurance and a passport. - Carry an extra set of the ignition and truck keys in a separate pocket, or in your wallet. - 5.
+Keep an operating flashlight with fresh batteries in the glove compartment. - Pack the tow vehicle and trailer so that you can reach the tools and spare tires without completely unpacking. - 7.
+Keep sharp or hard articles securely packed wherever they may be. - 8.
+Do not packed things in the passenger seating - area.
+You need the maximum space for comfort. - 9.
+Wear easy wash, drip-dry traveling clothes. - 10.
+Do not make your vacation trips a mileage marathon.
+Stop and relax frequently. - 11.
 Carry a first-aid kit.